 Section 3.
 Upon being hired, an employee shall be front-loaded 120 hours of sick leave.
+In addition, the employee shall begin accruing sick leave at the rate set forth above in Section One of this Article in the same month in which they begin working for the City (without pro-ration for that month).
 Upon termination, if the total sick leave used is greater than the total sick leave accrued, the difference will be deducted from their final paycheck.